JereKoi/JereKoi/README.md

   </a>
 </div>

+- 🔭 I’m currently working on: React based diary web page
+- 🌱 I’m currently learning: Frontend, Fullstack, web development
+- 👯 I’m looking to collaborate on: any project which is junior/beginner-friendly.
+- 🤔 I’m looking for help with: Fullstack development, ideas, and feedback!
+- 💬 Ask me about: Anything related to work opportunities, web development, and hobbies.
+- 📫 How to reach me: LinkedIn and email: jerekoivisto7@gmail.com
+- ⚡ Fun fact: Earl Grey tea is my current way to ease my daaaays.

 <!--
 **JereKoi/JereKoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.